Rules for Application

 There are aspects of the work that require physical labor.
 Depending on the school’s stage of construction, volunteers may dig and move dirt; classify and place bottles; cut and bend rebar; mix cement and layer it onto the walls; paint; or other tasks as required.
 Coordinators will work with volunteers to find meaningful jobs each day.
 Construction skills are not required.

 Personal health care insurance is required and must be verified.
-Volunteers must have tetanus immunization within the past 10 years and must have completed a full series of Covid-19 vaccination (per Centers for Disease Control recommendations at the time of travel, including any required booster doses) at least two weeks or more prior to travel dates.
-Effective January 2022, Covid-19 vaccination is now required for travel to Guatemala by Guatemala’s national government, as well as our travel partners.
+Volunteers must have tetanus immunization within the past 10 years and strongly recommend a full series of Covid-19 vaccination (per Centers for Disease Control recommendations at the time of travel, including any required booster doses).
 No additional immunizations are required; however, the Centers for Disease Control and Prevention recommends that routine vaccinations be up to date before a trip to Guatemala.
 These vaccines include measles, mumps, rubella (MMR), diphtheria, tetanus, pertussis, varicella (chickenpox vaccine), polio vaccine, and a yearly flu shot.
 The CDC also recommends Hepatitis A and typhoid, but none of these are required.
 Volunteers should check with their doctors if other immunizations or medicines are recommended.

 Drug, Alcohol, and Tobacco Use